SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 ##### Offloading measurements with the TrendMiner target table layout

-When using the TrendMiner layout, all measurements are offloaded with their correspoding type being stored in  column **type**.
+When using the TrendMiner layout, all measurements are offloaded into one table.
+Their correspoding type is stored in column **type**.
 The column **unit** defines the unit, while the column **value** defines the value of the measurement.
+The column **tagname** is used by TrendMiner to search for specific series.
+It is composed of the source , the *fragment*, and the series as stored in the measurements collection.

-During offloading, the data of the measurements collection is flattened, with the resulting schema being defined as follows:
+The resulting schema is defined as follows:

 | Column name | Column type |
 | -----       | -----       |